 Quick TurnaroundWe pride ourselves on the speed with which we can get your free fabric samples to you.
 We send your samples with first class delivery to be with you the very next day.
 We often dispatch them the same day you place your order (and most certainly by the next working day if you order after hours or on the weekend).
 With our fast free fabric sample delivery, you’ll be one step closer to shading your home with some of our fabulous blinds in no time at all!

 Ensuring our products are child-safe is a priority for all of us at DotcomBlinds.
 As a result, our blinds are child-safe by design, with built-in safety mechanisms to help reduce the risk of an accident.
 These mechanisms specific to roller blinds are:

 • All chains provided with our products are made at a maximum length of one metre

 • Chain tensioners (or p-clips as they're also known) are supplied with every chain operated blind to hold the chain out of the way of children

-We offer Child Safe Plus features with our roller blinds, which are an upgrade to remove the chain mechanism and replace it with a cordless means of operating the blind.
+We offer Child Safe Plus features with some of our roller blinds, which are known as crank-operated roller blinds which a cordless means of operating the blind.

-Our crank operated roller blind option replaces the chain with a detachable crank handle which hooks onto the mechanism and is turned, lowering or raising the blind as it goes.
+Our crank-operated roller blind option replaces the chain with a detachable crank handle that hooks onto the mechanism and is turned, lowering or raising the blind as it goes.
 The crank handle can be unhooked and put out of reach of children and ultimately removes any chance of loops which are the biggest risk-potential when it comes to blinds.

 We also offer an electric blind option which means the roller blind is controlled by remote control.
 Again, this removes any chains or cords and also makes operating a blind more convenient.

-If you have any questions around child safety and our blinds, please do not hesitate to get in touch, we're always happy to help.
+If you have any questions about child safety and our blinds, please do not hesitate to get in touch, we're always happy to help.

 Highstreet Price Comparison